* ConSynance retains Greater China Rights

-CSTI-500 is an oral, once-per-day serotonin, dopamine and norepinephrine reuptake inhibitor, or a triple reuptake inhibitor (“TRI”).
-It is under development for the treatment of hyperphagia in PWS, and for hypothalamic-injury induced obesity.
-CSTI-500 addresses the dysregulated neurotransmission in the key brain centers in PWS and hypothalamic injury-induced obesity.
-It is an optimally balanced triple reuptake inhibitor with unique pharmacological features that allow for predictable and safe titration to an efficacious dose tailored to the individual patient.
+CSTI-500 is an oral, once-per-day serotonin, dopamine and norepinephrine reuptake inhibitor, or a triple monoamine reuptake inhibitor (“TRI”).
+It is under development for the treatment of hyperphagia in PWS, and for hypothalamic obesity (HO).
+CSTI-500 addresses the dysregulated neurotransmission in the key brain centers in PWS and hypothalamic obesity.
+It is an optimally balanced TRI with unique pharmacological features that allow for predictable and safe titration to an efficacious dose tailored to the individual patient.
 CSTI-500 has the potential to provide a transformative therapy, not only for hyperphagia and obesity but also for many of the psychiatric co-morbidities in both diseases.

 CSTI-500 was generally safe and well-tolerated and has a half-life of 50 hours in Phase I clinical trials.
 Also importantly, it demonstrated CNS target engagement via positron emission tomography (PET) that predicts efficacy in patients.

 ConSynance is initiating a Phase I study in PWS patients in November 2022 at Vanderbilt University.

 ConSynance holds the exclusive global rights to CSTI-500.